Permanent Partial Disability Awards

 It’s important to note that injury monetary values are non-negotiable and cannot be changed; however, they can change year-over-year when L&I updates its award schedule.
 Your doctor decides the injury rating percentage, and there may be some flexibility in getting this number adjusted if you have an L&I attorney on your side.

-How Long Does It Take To Get A PPD Settlement?
+How Long Does It Take To Get A PPD Award?

-You can expect your workers’ comp PPD claim—from filing to settlement payment—to take anywhere from 12 to 18 months.
+You can expect your workers’ comp PPD claim—from filing to award—to take anywhere from 3 to 5 years.
 However, the time can be shorter or longer depending on the specific details of your case and whether you work with an L&I attorney.
-Generally, PPD cases without legal representation tend to be resolved faster but with a lower settlement, while cases with a lawyer may take longer but have a better payout.
+Generally, PPD cases without an L&I attorney tend to be resolved faster but with a lower settlement, while cases with an experience labor and industries attorney may take longer but have a better payout.

 How Long Do Permanent Partial Disability Payments Last?

 Your injury percentage rating, your income at the time of the injury, and which body part was injured help determine how long your workers’ comp PPD payments will last.
-For an injury rating of 50% or less, you can expect PPD benefits to payout for about 425 weeks or just over eight years.
-Any rating above 50% will have benefits for 520 weeks or 10 years.
-Remember that these percentages don’t affect PPD pensions, which are paid out for the rest of an injured worker’s life.
+Remember that these percentages don’t affect L&I disability pensions, which are paid out for the rest of an injured worker’s life.

-How Do I Know If My L&I Settlement Is Fair?
+How Do I Know If Workers’ Comp Permanent Partial Disability (PPD) Award Is Fair?

 Allowing L&I to decide what is fair is not in your best interest.
-Indeed, the PPD workers’ comp claim manager assigned to your case has a lot of discretion to categorize the severity of your injury or illness, which determines how much L&I will compensate.
-Since the claim manager’s job is to minimize costs, few workers ever get back everything they lose after sustaining a disability.
-The only way to ensure that you aren’t shorted by the system and get maximum PPD benefits is to seek expert legal help to fight for your interests.
+The L&I Claims Manager assigned to your case has a lot of discretion to categorize the severity of your injury or illness, which determines how much L&I will compensate.
+Since the Claims Manager’s job is to minimize costs, few workers ever get back everything they lose after sustaining a disability.
+The only way to ensure that you aren’t shorted by the system and get your maximum PPD award is to hire an experienced L&I attorney to help fight for your interests.

 If I Already Cashed My PPD Check, Can I Still Request More Money?